What Is the Cleveland Cavs' Starting Lineup?

 Who Is the Cavs' General Manager?

 Gansey was a very good high school player who finished runner-up to LeBron James for Ohio's Mr. Basketball at Olmsted Falls H.S.
 He played in the D-League and in the Summer League for the Heat and Clippers but never made it to the NBA.
-He was G-League Executive of the Year for the Canton Charge in 2017 before joining the Cavaliers' front office, where he was promoted to GM a year ago under president of basketball operations Koby Altman.
+He was G-League Executive of the Year for the Canton Charge in 2017 before joining the Cavaliers' front office, where he was promoted to GM over a year ago under president of basketball operations Koby Altman.

 Cleveland Cavaliers Depth Chart FAQs